Stormbase/django-cookiecutter/{{cookiecutter.project_slug}}/script/readme.md

 [`script/test`](test) is used to run the test suite of the application.

 You can optionally supply an argument that is a file path.
 This allows you to run single tests.

+### <a name="makemessages">Makemessages</a>

+[`script/makemessages`](makemessages) is used to generate .po translation files

+Use this to generate translation files from your code.
+You must translate values in the generated .po files.

+### <a name="compilemessages">Compilemessages</a>

+[`script/compilemessages`](compilemessages) is used to compile .po translation files to binary .mo files

+Use this to compile translation files from .po files.
+This generates binary .mo files.
+Please commit these files in git and regenerate them on conflicts.

+### <a name="coverage">Coverage</a>

+[`script/coverage`](coverage) is used to generate a code coverage report

+This script generates a report in the `htmlcov/` directory in the project root.
+It will also open this report in your webbrowser.

 ### <a name="clean">Clean</a>